Aetopia/Halo-Infinite-PC-Guide/Pages/Fixes.md

 > - [x] Steam
 > - [ ] Microsoft Store

+> [!CAUTION]
+> This fix is meant to address to crashing issues for Season 5: Reckoning specifically.

 If you are crashing continuously when starting up Halo Infinite then the following fix might help.